QuickBooks Blog

 • volume of business

-So, to determine how much to pay yourself, you also need to go through your P&L and determine the profits your business is generating.
-Then, deduct your payment from the profits earned once all the business expenses such as rent, salaries, or business supplies, have been deducted.
+To determine how much you should pay yourself, you'll also need to go through your P&L and determine the profits your business is generating.
+Then, deduct your payment from the profits earned once all the business expenses, like rent, salaries or business supplies, have been deducted.

 Schedule of Payment

-You need to think about your payroll schedule if you are the only one who is running the entire show.
+You'll also need to think about your payroll schedule, especially if you are the only one running the business.

 Get Paid

-The final step is to pay yourself.
-Once you have decided your payroll schedule, you can pay yourself by either writing a check and depositing the same into your bank account, or simply transferring funds directly into your bank account.
+Once you have decided your payroll schedule, you can then pay yourself by either writing a check and depositing the same into your bank account, or by transferring funds directly into your bank account.

 How Much Should I Pay Myself As a Business Owner?

-There is no standard formula for how much you should pay yourself as a business owner.
-As a sole proprietor, partner, or LLC owner, you can legally draw as much as you want from your equity.
-However, consider all the aspects of your business finance.
-These include operating expenses, debts, taxes, and business savings while determining your pay.
-For this, you would first have to look into the net income of your business.
-This is the income left after deducting all business expenses from your gross revenue.
+However, it's important to consider all the aspects of your business finances, including operating expenses, debts, taxes, and business savings, when determining your pay.
+For this, you would first have to look into the net income of your business, which is the income left after deducting all business expenses from your gross revenue.

 After deducting business expenses, the next step is to find out how much you should save for your taxes and other liabilities.

-After considering all the above parameters, you can now determine how much you can pay yourself by understanding:
+After considering all the above parameters, you can now determine how much you can pay yourself, taking into account:

 2. Your variable expenses that are necessary for living and that change each month.
 For instance, groceries, phone bills, cable TV, dining expenses, etc.